MonicaGuilherme/Bootcamp/README.md

 # Hello and welcome!

-This portfolio showcases projects I developed during my Full-Stack Bootcamp training, along with various coding experiments and personal challenges I’ve taken on throughout my learning journey.
+This repository is a collection of projects I built during my Full-Stack Bootcamp.

-Inside this repository, you will find mostly ongoing projects and works that I will continue to update and improve over time.
-Now that the bootcamp is over, the real adventure begins in this exciting new field of knowledge.
+Most of the work here is almost complete, though I plan to polish and improve a few of the projects over time.
+Now that the bootcamp is behind me, I'm focused on continuing my growth as a developer.

-Feel free to explore the code, provide feedback, and reach out!
+Feel free to browse the code, share your thoughts, or get in touch — feedback is always welcome!